-Diagnostic testing is performed on the write-back cache batteries when the controller first initializes, and then periodically after it has become fully charged.
+Diagnostic testing is performed on the write-back cache batteries when the controller first initializes, and then periodically after the batteries have become fully charged.
 This section clarifies battery-related topics.

 Battery Handling and CACHE_UPS

 If the CACHE_UPS qualifier is activated, the following behavior is true at all times: